nikitavoloboev/data/focusing/rules.md

 - Look at where I spend my time in Timing and cut those out with Focus and scripts.
 - Less than 1 hour _News_ time every day.
 - Use one screen when coding.
 Much easier to context switch.
 - Don't listen to distracting music when trying to focus.
-Instead I use [Noizio](http://noiz.io), [Oak](https://www.oakmeditation.com) or have nothing playing at all.
+Instead use [Noizio](http://noiz.io), [Oak](https://www.oakmeditation.com) or have nothing playing at all.
 - Sit up right always.
 Never slouch.

 ## Learn